LynkerIntel/lcsb-bootstrap/README.md

 ## Notes

-Ensure that your AWS credentials are configured properly in your environment for Terraform to access your AWS account.
+Ensure that your AWS credentials are configured properly in your environment for OpenTofu to access your AWS account.